 Tired of sitting at home and rewatching your favorite Netflix shows for the billionth time?
 (Did someone say New Girl?)
 Perhaps it’s time to finally get into podcasts.
 Even if you just want to use a sleep podcast to help you drift off at night, it’s important to have the right app for listening and organizing.

-Editor’s note: this list of the best podcast apps was updated on November 13, 2020, to address an FAQ about Tidal.
+Editor’s note: this list of the best podcast apps was updated on February 5, 2021, to address an FAQ about Overcast.

 The best podcast app is Pocket Casts

 Pocket Casts has a nice user interface: once you follow a show, its cover image gets added to the app’s home screen, placing all of your favorite shows into a grid.
 You can choose whether or not you want notifications when a new episode of any particular show is posted.
 As for playback control and customization, Pocket Casts has the most features of all the best podcast apps.
 It has a playback speed adjuster, silence trimmer, volume booster, adjustable skip buttons, and a sleep timer that you can adjust to end playback after a certain amount of time or at the end of the episode.
 Additionally, you can program the app to always skip the first few minutes of a certain show if you don’t like listening to the host’s rambling.

 If you like reading stats, Pocket Casts has got you covered.
 It tells you how much time you’ve spent listening, as well as how often you’ve skipped segments or removed silence from episodes.
 It also tracks your listening history, and you can archive completed episodes if you don’t want them to clutter your screen.
 You can favorite episodes to keep track of them, and download them for offline listening to conserve data usage.
 If you want to share a specific timestamp of an episode with a friend, the best podcast app enables that as well.